sergeiown/Telegram_bot/README.md

 # Telegram_bot

-This bot uses node-telegram-bot-api ver.0.61.0
+This bot uses node-telegram-bot-api ver.0.61.0.
-To install node-telegram-bot-api you have to use `npm i node-telegram-bot-api`
+To install node-telegram-bot-api you have to use:
+`npm i node-telegram-bot-api`

 ---